huzaifakhallid/pacman-irvine/README.md

 # Pacman Game in Assembly

-A simple Pacman game developed I deveoped in x86 Assembly using the Irvine32 library for my semester project.
+A simple Pacman game I developed in x86 Assembly using the Irvine32 library for my semester project.
 I have also added the problem statement.

 ## Features